Decoding and solving the five most common SAML errors

 - Handle clock skew in SAML libraries: Some SAML libraries allow you to specify a "clock skew" value.
 This is the amount of time the library will allow for differences in the clocks of the two systems.
 Increasing this value can help if you're experiencing this issue but, like increasing the assertion's lifetime, it may also increase the risk of replay attacks.

-5. IdP-initiated Specific Errors
+5. IdP-initiated specific errors

 IdP-initiated SSO is a SAML flow in which the IdP initiates the authentication process, typically by providing a link that automatically authenticates a user and takes them to the specific SP.
-Common errors in IdP-initiated SAML configurations include:

 Streamlining SAML with WorkOS

-One way to normalize IdPs and reduce error friction is by using WorkOS SSO.
-With easy-to-use APIs and just a few lines of code, you can integrate once with WorkOS and seamlessly offer SAML integrations with over 20+ different IdPs.
+- Getting started is fast: With easy-to-use APIs and just a few lines of code, you can integrate once with WorkOS and offer SAML integrations or even OIDC for over 20+ different IdPs.